bkoelman/DogAgilityCompetitionManagement/doc/CIRCE Interface Specification.md

 ## <a name="operation-synchronize-clocks"></a>Synchronize Clocks (06)

 This operation is periodically used by a controller to synchronize the hardware clocks of all wireless devices in the logical network.
 Each device is expected to respond with two Notify Status (52) operations within three seconds.
-The first status must not include the Clock Synchronization parameter, while the second status is expected to include the Clock Synchronization parameter with value Sync Succeeded.
+The first status must not include the Clock Synchronization parameter, while the second status is expected to include the Clock Synchronization parameter with the value Sync Succeeded.

 This operation does not contain any parameters.